 DISCUSSION

-Implementation of Biological Objectives do not alter zoning laws or require conversion of cropland to different land uses.
-Biological Objectives will not significantly alter the current control programs or requirement that BMPs be installed to reduce or prevent pollutants from being discharged associated with agricultural and forestry resources.
-Reasonably foreseeable methods of compliance with Biological Objectives are already required in the San Diego Region and do not involve the conversion of agricultural lands.
+Implementation of the Stream Biological Objective does not alter zoning laws or require conversion of cropland to different land uses.
+The Stream Biological Objective will not significantly alter the current control programs or requirement that BMPs be installed to reduce or prevent pollutants from being discharged associated with agricultural and forestry resources.
+Reasonably foreseeable methods of compliance with the Stream Biological Objective are already required in the San Diego Region and do not involve the conversion of agricultural lands.
 Additional monitoring and assessment can occur within agricultural and forestry lands but such sampling and assessment does not convert or result in farmland loss.

-The use of Biological Objectives as a water quality benchmark in the San Diego Water Board’s Waste Discharge Requirements is expected to assist in the identification of specific pollutants of concern for agricultural operations that discharge to streams, and thus identify specific types of BMPs to reduce or prevent those pollutants from being discharged.
+The use of the Stream Biological Objective as a water quality benchmark in the San Diego Water Board’s Waste Discharge Requirements is expected to assist in the identification of specific pollutants of concern for agricultural operations that discharge to streams, and thus identify specific types of BMPs to reduce or prevent those pollutants from being discharged.
 The implementation of focused or modified structural BMPs to reduce or prevent pollutants from being discharged could feasibly result in changes within very small areas of farmland to structural BMPs (e.g. a sediment detention basin).
 However, these BMPs are already required under the current Waste Discharge Requirements and are expected to be of a less than significant size.
-In addition, Biological Objectives are expected to provide clarity on those specific pollutants that may be causing or contributing to degradation of Beneficial Uses, which is expected to prevent the unnecessary conversion of farmland to BMPs that unnecessarily target pollutants that are not degrading beneficial uses.
+In addition, the Stream Biological Objective is expected to provide clarity on those specific pollutants that may be causing or contributing to degradation of Beneficial Uses, which is expected to prevent the unnecessary conversion of farmland to BMPs that unnecessarily target pollutants that are not degrading beneficial uses.

 Section 3.
 Air Quality.
 Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
 Would the project: